Characterizing Commodity Serverless Computing Platforms: Related Work

-Yu \textit{et al.}~\cite{yu2020characterizing} proposed an open-source benchmark suite named ServerlessBench to characterize serverless computing platforms leveraging customized test cases.
-Maissen \textit{et al.}~\cite{MaissenDEBSS2020} and Kim \textit{et al.}~\cite{KimLCLOUD19} also designed two benchmark suites, named FaaSDOM and FunctionBench, respectively, to facilitate the performance testing of serverless computing platforms.
-They both provided microbenchmarks, and FunctionBench provided some more complicated benchmarks that represent real-world applications to evaluate the performance.
-In our study, we can provide a comprehensive benchmark suite including both microbenchmarks and macrobenchmarks, and enable developers or end-users to gain insights on the running performance of each platform automatically in \textit{TBS}.
+In our paper, we also use some benchmarks to evaluate the actual runtime performance of serverless computing platforms.
+This point is motivated by the previous work.
+Yu \textit{et al.}~\cite{yu2020characterizing} proposed an open-source benchmark suite named \textit{ServerlessBench} to characterize serverless computing platforms leveraging customized test cases.
+Maissen \textit{et al.}~\cite{MaissenDEBSS2020} and Kim \textit{et al.}~\cite{KimLCLOUD19} also designed two benchmark suites, named \textit{FaaSDOM} and \textit{FunctionBench}, respectively, to facilitate the performance testing of serverless computing platforms.
+They both provided microbenchmarks, and \textit{FunctionBench} provided some more complicated benchmarks that represent real-world applications.
+Differently, in \testbedName, we provide a more comprehensive benchmark suite than the previous work, enable developers or end-users to gain insights into the runtime actual performance of each platform.
+Currently, some work~\cite{eismann2020review, leitner2019mixed} has also analyzed the characteristics of serverless-based applications to guide the design of approaches related to serverless computing.
+In addition, Wen \textit{et al.}~\cite{WenServerless21} explored the specific challenges that developers encounter in developing serverless-based applications.
+Our work comprehensively explores the characteristics of serverless computing platforms from various aspects, i.e., basic static characteristics (in development, deployment, and runtime phases) and actual runtime performance (startup latency, resource efficiency, and concurrency performance).
+It can not only provide insightful guidance for serverless application development but also help cloud vendors to improve the related architecture design.

-Serverless computing is a new paradigm of cloud computing, which is a great step in the history of computer and data governance~\cite{add7}.
-In general, computation offloading for applications can be accomplished on cloud~\cite{add3,add14}, network edge and client side (mobile device~\cite{add12,add11}) using different hardware, including CPU, GPU.
-Particularly, edge computing is an emerging and promising technology dedicated for improving use experience of today's interactive applications~\cite{add1}.
-In this situation, service-oriented situational applications have shown great potential in solving immediate and quick roll-out problems~\cite{add4}.
-The concept and technique~\cite{add6,add5} of service computing is becoming more and more mature.
-Thus, Function-as-a-Service becomes a popular trend.
-However, complex resource management need to rethink about serverless computing.
-Previous mobile web work has been rethinking resource management~\cite{add2,add9,add10} and performance~\cite{add13,add8}.
-Currently, major cloud providers present the correspond strategies, which uniformly manage resources to ensure scalability and load balancing.
-The detailed infrastructure is abstracted and provide useful interface.